Dax89/CRequests/README.md

 # CRequests

-CRequests is a simple synchronous CURL based HTTP Client.
-This library is inspired by the famous Python [requests](https://docs.python-requests.org/en/latest/) module.
+CRequests is a simple synchronous CURL based HTTP Client, this library is inspired by the famous Python [requests](https://docs.python-requests.org/en/latest/) module.

 # Usage
 ```cpp